c19witness/uk-covid19-inquiry/2023-11-01_module-2/2_Professor_David_Halpern.rst

 On 26 February, the next day, this isn't a government interaction, this is when you attended a Royal Society seminar, and we've heard evidence from the president of the Royal Society, and this was a seminar to discuss quarantine as it related to the current Covid outbreak.
 You recall attending that meeting, that seminar.
 What impact, if any, did that have on you?

 **Professor David Halpern**: Well, of course, this is -- the work on Covid was starting to really take over my life and many others, but it was particularly -- we were really still trying to understand the transmission mechanisms in detail.
 You know, we were very interested in the detail because we're trying to, you know, guide people, you want to guide to what's effective.
-So, I mean, a simple example would be -- I touched on this issue about surfaces, and the guidance was being assembled -- well, do you need everybody in schools to be cleaning every floor or not?
+So, I mean, a simple example would be -- I touched on this issue about :outline:`surfaces`, and the guidance was being assembled -- well, do you need everybody in schools to be :outline:`cleaning every floor` or not?
 Like, is that relevant, is it not?

 There was particular work -- so James Rubin, who I know you've spoken to, had done an absolutely excellent review on quarantine, looking at the evidence, and the extent to which people would sustain quarantining behaviour over long periods, to which his general conclusion was yes.